runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/packaging_triangle_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/packaging_triangle.jpg" />

 As Paul Rand said in today's text: Everything is Design!

 Design is a journey from complexity to simplicity, and as you experienced in this week's assignment, constraining yourself to three simpe shapes can still give a million different outcomes.

-Here are some examples from Josef Muller-Brockmann:
+Here are some examples of how you can use these basic shapes in graphic design.
+Here it's Josef Muller-Brockmann:

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/brockmann_arcs_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/brockmann_arcs.jpg" />